pegasus-isi/pegasus-ensemble-manager-examples/README.md

 ### 01_example_basic_usage

 `01_example_basic_usage.sh` demonstrates basic usage of the ensemble manager.

+The following commands are used:
+- `pegasus-em create`
+- `pegasus-em config`
+- `pegasus-em submit`
+- `pegasus-em priority`
+- `pegasus-em workflows`
+- `pegasus-em status`
+- `pegasus-em analyze`
+- `pegasus-em rerun`

 In this scenario, a number of sample workflow scripts are generated and then added to an ensemble.
+By editing the `NUM_WORKFLOWS` value, you can vary the number of generated sample workflows for the example run.
 Following that, ensemble monitoring commands are used.

 One of the workflows added will fail (on purpose).
 This script then illustrates how to re-run the workflow after the error has been resolved.

 ### 02_example_file_pattern_trigger

 `02_example_file_pattern_trigger.sh` demonstrates usage of the file pattern triggering capabilities.

+The following commands are used:
+- `pegasus-em create`
+- `pegsus-em file-pattern-trigger`
+- `pegasus-em workflows`

 In this example, a process is started in that background which periodically writes files to some designated input directory.
+As the ensemble manager processes these input files, they are moved into a designated subdirectory called `processed`.
+This will be made evident when running the example.

 The trigger periodically watches this directy and submits workflows to an ensemble as files come in.